-In sum, the jury's evidence was based on the evidence and the inferences that
+In sum, the jury's evidence was based on the evidence and the inferences that could be dra awn from the evidence in this case, and not speculation as argued by Appellant.
+DATE: By The Court, Marc F. Lovecchio, Judge

-Defendant.

-By The Court,

-Marc F. Lovecchio, Judge

-Martin Wade, Esquire (ADA)
+cc: Martin Wade, Esquire (ADA)

-Nicole Spring, Esquire (APD)
+Nicole Spring, Esquire (ADA)

 Work file

+Gary Weber, Esquire (Lycoming Reporter)

+Superior Court (original & 1)